Hayes Presidential Center Prints & Photographs Collection

 Keeler photographed the Erie Islands; Cedar Point; the Sandusky River; and Fremont, Ohio, residences, churches, streets, public buildings, parks, and community events until well after the turn of the century.
 Most of her travel photographs were taken in New York state, New England, and along the eastern seaboard.
 However, there are some pictures from Florida, Illinois, Michigan, Mississippi, California, and a 1911 tour of the Mediterranean.Keeler included photographs of Bejing (Peking) and Shanghai, China, taken by Colonel Webb C. Hayes, K. P. Loring, and members of the Fitch family, who served as missionaries in China.
 Select the feature LUCY E. KEELER PHOTOGRAPH COLLECTION for information on individual photographs within the collection.

-Rutherford B. Hayes Presidential Center Portrait Collection The Hayes Presidential Center Portrait Collection contains nearly 3,000 images of individuals, family groups, and members of organizations.
+Portrait Collection The Portrait Collection contains more than 3,000 images of individuals, family groups, and members of organizations.
 Nearly all of the portraits reflect the major collecting areas of the institution: Rutherford B. Hayes and the Hayes Family, the Gilded Age, and Ohio (with a particular emphasis on Northwest Ohio and Lake Eries shoreline communities).The collection includes images of U. S. presidents, noted nineteenth-century statesmen, political figures, authors, diplomats, reformers, and those who saw service in the Civil War.
 Formats include tintypes, albumen prints, cartes de visite, cabinet cards, and lithographs.
-While many of the images are originals donated to the Hayes Center, others are reprints.
-Select HAYES CENTER PORTRAIT COLLECTION to view all names of individuals whose images appear in this collection.
+While many of the images are originals donated, others are reprints.
+Select PORTRAIT COLLECTION to view all names of individuals whose images appear in this collection.